James Outman Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Giants pitching staff ranks 10th in the league.

-- The Giants have the 11th-ranked team ERA among all MLB pitching staffs (4.01).
+- The Giants' 3.95 team ERA ranks 11th across all league pitching staffs.

-- Giants pitchers combine to surrender 72 home runs (one per game), the 10th-fewest in baseball.
+- Giants pitchers combine to allow 72 home runs (one per game), the ninth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.